jayphone17/Linear-Methanmetics-for-ML/README.md

 2. Singular Value Decomposition

-3. Color Image Compreesion Using Eigenvalue Decompositio
+3. Color Image Compreesion Using Eigenvalue Decomposition

 4. How to transfer Excel data to Matrix using Python